1000+

 Minor Breach of Contract

-A minor breach of contract may also be called a partial breach of contract.
-It is a breach, in which the party does not perform a specific part of the contract, or the expected result was delivered to the receiving party, but some part of the obligation was still outstanding.
+A minor breach of contract, also known as a partial breach of contract, occurs when the party fails to perform a specific part of the contract or delivers the result to the receiving party but still has some outstanding obligations.

 Remedies for a Breach of Contract